 Meet the Death Squad!

 I’ve not even talked about the Death Squad yet!
 The squad is made up of three characters which you’ll control through the game and one who merely acts as the ‘story’ in segment scenes.
-The characters you’ll be fighting as are; Alex, who is a half robot who has the special ability of summoning a floating turret, Salman, a robot who has more health and can create a shield around himself, and Li Ying, a human female who can enhance her reactions and speed up her movements for short periods.
+The characters you’ll be fighting as are; Alex, who is a half-robot that has the special ability to summon a floating turret, Salman, a robot who has more health and can create a shield around himself, and Li Ying, a human female who can enhance her reactions and speed up her movements for short periods.
 Each character tried to have their own personality and agenda, but it falls flat most of the time due to the messiness of the storyline.
 Although, each character does play a little different with their unique skill and general agileness.

 Speaking of the characters, the one thing I loved about them is their voices.
 There is such a varied scale of voice talent on display in Gene Rain.
 Some characters are clearly voiced by actors who don’t really grasp the English language – as such, they literally read the poorly translated dialogue word for word with an incorrect emphasis on certain parts, which leads to a few unintentionally comedic moments.
 Then you have some of the others who clearly do know English and have taken it upon themselves to read the script yet restructure what they are saying so that it’s grammatically correct.
 You also have moments of the music overpowering the voices, some recordings sounding like they were on the train whilst recording them, and I even heard some Chinese being spoken instead of English at one point!